HDG-Community/hdg-wiki-two/content/blog/001-children-and-cgl.md

 description: A more detailed explanation of the "No Children in HDG" rule, why it matters, and what sort of content is and isn't prohibited by the policy.
 ---
 ## Background
-> _“Do Not Mention Children”_ - Canon Guidelines
+> _“Do Not Mention Children”_ - [[writing-in-hdg|Canon Guidelines]]
 ### Basic Facts
 **Children exist in the Affini Compact.**

 Terrans can have parents, siblings, even children of their own.
-The Affini, too, have something analogous to childhoods, though they don't have the same 'blood' relationships as terrans and various other sexually reproducing species.
+The affini, too, have something analogous to childhoods, though they don't have the same "blood" relationships as terrans and various other sexually reproducing species.

 Your writing can therefore talk about familial relationships, and you can explore kinks which rely heavily on that cultural context (more on that later).